celogeek/piwigo-cli/README.md

 $ piwigo-cli images tag -x ^todo -T todo:todo-2006 -m 50 -K
 ```

-It display in well on iTerm:
+It displays in well on iTerm:

 - image
 - some details with the previous tag